 Because the bone around your teeth is continually changing (breaking down and rebuilding), your teeth may shift after your braces are removed.

 By wearing your retainers, your teeth are more likely to remain where Dr. Sheinis has placed them through braces treatment.

-The fact is that throughout your lifetime, even though you have had orthodontic treatment, you can expect changes in tooth position.
+The fact is that throughout your lifetime, even though you may have seen us for orthodontic treatment at Shiney Smiles Orthodontics, you can expect changes in tooth position.

 Many factors at work may cause teeth to shift.
 Such changes are different for everyone, and most of the time, they are hardly noticeable.

 However, on occasion, changes can occur that are disappointing to both the patient and Dr. Sheinis.
 Changes in tooth position are not a failure of your orthodontic treatment.